 5. NEXT STEPS

 - Help us spread the word so we can get all of the agencies in the US signed up to gain access to the new National Training catalog.
-Add a link from your agency’s site directing providers and oﬃcers to the http://iadlest‐org so they can start signing up.
+Add a link on your agency’s site directing providers and oﬃcers to the NCP http://iadlest‐org so they can start signing up.

 - Let IADLEST add your state or organization in support of this new National standard to the NCP website at http://iadlest‐org.